graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration7.md

 When not using the complexity analyzer, or when using the default complexity analyzer, simply remove the argument from calls to the constructor.
-Note that `IDocumentCache` argument was removed as well, see the next chapter for details.
+Note that `IDocumentCache` argument was removed as well; see the next section for details.

 ```csharp
 /// GraphQL 5.x